repeckadonatas/App-Containerization-Docker/README.md

 \
 **Note:**

-When using the code manually locally, store the `.env` file in `Source/credentials/` folder to connect to the database and use the Kaggle API with no issues.
+When using the code manually locally, store the `.env` file in the root directory of the project folder to connect to the database and use the Kaggle API with no issues.
 Also make sure that **kaggle.json** file is stored in a home directory as well as in `Source/.kaggle/`.
 For Windows the home directory is `C:\Users\<user_name>\.kaggle`.
 For Unix systems it is `~/.kaggle`.

 ## Input Dataset Preparation